At a Glance

 ✨Show Your Passion for Early Years Education

 Make sure to express your enthusiasm for working with young children during the interview.
-Share specific examples of how you've engaged with children aged 3-5 in previous roles, highlighting your commitment to fostering their development.
+Share specific examples of how you've engaged with children aged 3-5 in previous roles, highlighting any creative activities you've led.